woahdae/woahdae-orig.github.io/_posts/2019-11-08-gerunds-a-simple-solution-to-architecture-exhaustion.md

 ![DCI](/img/gerunds-a-simple-solution-to-architecture-exhaustion/dci.jpg)
 <div class="img-caption">The DCI Architecture: A New Vision of Object-Oriented Programming</div>

 I actually think DCI is really smart, but... yikes.
 DCI could probably handle any level of complexity, which is a good tool to have in your pocket.
-Though if you just want to put a bit of registration logic somewhere other than User, it's not worth pulling in all that extra jargon.
+If you just want to put a bit of registration logic somewhere other than User, though, it's not worth pulling in all that extra jargon.
 I don't need a `Context` to manage a `Role` to extend the `User` so it can participate in a registration `Interaction` - there's just got to be a more natural way.

-This post is about a simple technique I've been experimenting with for a couple years that can serve as the step prior to adopting [DCI](https://en.wikipedia.org/wiki/Data,_context_and_interaction), [Clean Architecture](https://www.youtube.com/watch?v=Nsjsiz2A9mg), [Trailblazer](http://trailblazer.to/), or the like.
-This technique might scale just as well or better, actually, but I haven't tried it for _that_ long so I won't presume.
+**This post is about a simple technique I've been experimenting with for a couple years that can serve as the step prior to adopting [DCI](https://en.wikipedia.org/wiki/Data,_context_and_interaction), [Clean Architecture](https://www.youtube.com/watch?v=Nsjsiz2A9mg), [Trailblazer](http://trailblazer.to/), or the like.** This technique might scale just as well or better, actually, but I haven't tried it for _that_ long so I won't presume.

 ##### The good news